briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

-2. _(b)_ No person shall operate any motor vehicle upon a highway or any public or private property used by the public for purposes of vehicular travel or parking in this Municipality in violation of any restriction of the person’s driver’s or commercial driver’s license or permit imposed under division (D) of Ohio R.C.
+2. _(b)_ No person shall operate any motor vehicle upon a highway or any public or private property used by the public for purposes of vehicular travel or parking in this Municipality in violation of any restriction of the person's driver's or commercial driver's license or permit imposed under division (D) of Ohio R.C.
 4506.10 or under Ohio R.C.
 4507.14.

 3. _(c)_ Upon the request or motion of the prosecuting authority, a noncertified